 Place the feta block on top of the tomato mix and press down so half the block is submerged.
 Then scatter the remaining herbs over the top and add a drizzle of olive oil.

-Put in the oven at 220°C near the top, and leave till the top of the feta is coloured and the edges are beginning to blacken.
+You can either put the dish in the oven or under the grill.
+Oven: Put in the oven at 200°C near the top, and leave till the top of the feta is coloured and the edges are beginning to blacken.
 This usually takes around 30 minutes, but keep an eye on it in case it catches.
+Grill: Place under a 200°C and watch keenly for about 10 minutes till charred.

 Serve with fresh bread and a side salad dressed with a wine vinegar dressing